michaelruocco/connect-four-kata/README.md

 java -jar connect-four-kata-all-1.0.0-SNAPSHOT.jar
 ```

-or
+this, will run the game in gui made by default, you can also run:

 ```
 java -jar connect-four-kata-all-1.0.0-SNAPSHOT.jar gui
 ```

-To play the game in gui mode, or
+To play the game in gui mode, and finally

 ```
 java -jar connect-four-kata-all-1.0.0-SNAPSHOT.jar console